russhousley/IETF-105-Mtg-Network-BoF/key-questions.md

 - Jim Martin has recently retired from his role leading the IETF NOC - https://mailarchive.ietf.org/arch/msg/ietf-announce/DqvikV8jrDgY4lUSMsgWn4F7Dbs.
 - In order to continue maintaining the NOC function in its current form, the IETF LLC has contracted for NOC leadership.
 - Given the changes in Internet technology, the changes in the capabilities of venues and hotels, and Jim's retirement and the new contracted NOC role, it seems like a good opportunity for the community to re-assess our IETF meeting network requirements.
+- Recognizing that as the IETF has grown that a very large portion of meeting attendees, often as much as 1/2, do not stay at the primary IETF hotel, and that only the primary has the IETF network in the guest rooms.
+Instead they use whatever the airbnb and hotel provide for Internet access.

 Key questions this BoF should explore:

-1 - Do we need to manage connectivity for all of the guest rooms?
+1 - Do we need to manage connectivity for guest rooms?

 2 - What are the key NOC functions and does it need to be as fully staffed as it is now (with a paid NOC manager)?